unrealCode001/expense-tracker/README.md

 # INSTRUCTIONS

-To run app, cd into expense-tracker-deploy and run npm i.
+To run app, cd into expense-tracker and run npm i.
 Do the same in the client folder.
 Then, the server will run on localhost 8000 while the client will run on localhost 3000.